Ugandan Activist Vanessa Nakate: Why I Launched a One-Woman Protest Against Climate Change

-Nakate tells Global Citizen why the eyes of the world need to be on the Congo Basin.
+Nakate writes for Global Citizen about why the eyes of the world need to be on the Congo Basin.

 Africa produces just 2% to 3% of the world’s carbon emissions, yet the continent is the most vulnerable to climate change and its effects are already being felt.
 From unpredictable and extreme weather like droughts, floods, and cyclones, to humanitarian crises like malnutrition and hunger, it is becoming increasingly urgent for Africa to make a stand for climate action.

 This is why Ugandan climate activist Vanessa Nakate, 23, started her one-woman protest in her city Kampala, to bring attention to the effects of climate change in her country and around Africa.

 Nakate made international news in January, after she was cropped out of an AP news agency photo with European climate activists at the World Economic Forum in Davos, Switzerland.